pixelsdb/pixels/README.md

 Pixels
 =======

-Pixels is a columnar storage engine for data lakes.
+Pixels is a columnar storage engine for data lakes and warehouses.
 It is optimized for data analytics on tables that are stored in HDFS and S3-like file/object storage systems, and provides much higher performance than existing columnar formats such as Parquet.
 Moreover, all the storage optimizations in Pixels, including data layout reordering, columnar caching, and I/O scheduling, are transparent to query engines and underlying file/object storage systems.
 Thus, it does not affect the maintainability and portability of the storage layer in data lakes.

 ## Build Pixels
-Install JDK 8.0, and open Pixels as a maven project in Intellij.
+Install JDK (8.0 is recommended), and open Pixels as a maven project in Intellij.
 When the project is fully indexed and the dependencies are successfully downloaded, use the maven's `package` command to build it.
 Some test params are missing for the unit tests, you can simply create arbitrary values for them.
-Ensure that Pixels is built using language level 1.8, for the Presto and Hive versions we use are compatible with JDK 8.0 only.

-It may take about one minute to complete.
-After that, find the following jar/zip files that will be used in the installation:
+The build may take tens of seconds to complete.
+After that, find the following jar files that will be used in the installation:
 * `pixels-daemon-*-full.jar` in `pixels-daemon/target`, this is the jar to run Pixels daemons;
-* `pixels-listener-*.zip` in `pixels-listener/target`, this is the listener plugin for Presto;
-* `pixels-presto-*.zip` in `pixels-presto/target`, this is the connector for Presto;
 * `pixels-load-*-full.jar` in `pixels-load/target`, this is the jar to load data for Pixels.

+Pixels is compatible with different query engines, such as Presto, Trino, and Hive.
+However, for simplicity, we use Presto as an example here to illustrate how Pixels works with query engines in the data lakes.

+To use Pixels in Presto, download [pixels-presto](https://github.com/pixelsdb/pixels-presto), and use `mvn package` to build it.
+Find the following zip files in the build target directories:
+* `pixels-listener-*.zip`, this is the event listener plugin for Presto.
+* `pixels-presto-*.zip`, this is the connector for Presto.

+**Note** that the Presto version we use only supports Java 8, thus pixels-presto should be built using JDK 8.0.

 ## Installation in AWS